leilaicruz/Git4TUmembers_lesson/lesson_Git4TU_2.md

 cmd //c tree //a
 ```
 **go to slides to explain**

 > Go again to the illustration to visually show the history of the project

 ### 6. IGNORING THINGS [6 mins]

-Say you have files you don't want to tack with git.
+Say you have files you don't want to track with git.

 > We'll create some fictitious data files for now.